sys-repo/sys/code/sys/cmd/README.md

 # Cmd (Command)
-An event structure over an `Immutable<T>` that allows for a common event driven remote function invocation pattern to be achieved.
+Distributed function invocation via a Cmd (Command) pattern behind an `Immutable<T>` over a CRDT network transport.

+### Longer Term (Design Notes)
-This is a primitive for building up an actor model ("message passing computer").
+The CRDT syncing Cmd<T> pattern is a primitive for building up to a actor model ("message passing computer") implementation.